baxter/paulboxley.com/content/posts/2010/12/building-strings-in-ruby.md

 * We have to mention the string at the end of the method, since without it `params` would be returned.
 * We get a trailing ampersand in our query string.

 We could work around that last problem, but that would make this method more complex.
-Let's think of a more elegant way of building the string.

-### Thinking functionally
+If you're familiar with functional programming, or even the functional elements of Ruby, then a cleaner solution will probably seem obvious.

 Enumerable's [collect][collect] method accepts a block as a parameter and then goes through every element, running that block against each element, then returning a new Array.
 We can make use of collect to turn our params Hash into an Array where each element looks like `"key=value"`.